-When the child leaves the program, the mental health professional completes the Professional Summary Report (PSR).
+At graduation, the mental health professional completes the Professional Summary Report (PSR).
 The PSR provides an assessment of the child's degree of change in specified areas, which parallel the dimensions assessed by the T-CRS and A-CRS.

 Evaluation outcomes